dosbox-staging/dosbox-staging/contrib/icons/icons.md

 32px) it's better to render icon based on one of files in `small-svg/` directory.

+# Source file

+The source file used to generate the current icons is `dosbox-staging-src.svg`.
+It's based out of `src\dosbox_staging_splash.svg`, with the file contents edited with Inkscape.
+The source file size is 500x500.

 # Rendering bitmap font

 Use bundled Makefile for that.
 It includes targets for rendering .png files